bruna-isabel/Game-Reviews-Website/README.md

 ## Installation

-To install the packages needed to run this package run: `npm install`.
+To install the packages needed to run this package run: `yarn install`.

-Run `npm run build-db` to create the database structure.
+Run `yarn run build-db` to create the database structure.

 ## Running

-To run the server, run `npm start`.
+To run the server, run `yarn start`.

-To live-reloading, run `npm run watch`.
+To live-reloading, run `yarn run watch`.

 ## Debugging

-You can debug using VS Code by pressing `F5`, this works the same way as `npm run watch` but with added debugging capabilities.
+You can debug using VS Code by pressing <kbd>F5</kbd>, this works the same way as `yarn run watch` but with added debugging capabilities.

 ---